boxwise/dropapp/README.md

    The first command creates the schema, the second command seeds the database with some dummy data

+6. If you want to additionally want to connect the users from the seed to auth0 and populate the db table cms_usergroups_roles then open a browser and request `http://localhost:8100/cron/reseed-auth0.php`

 ### Accessing the app

 Once the docker containers are running the app is accessible at http://localhost:8100/